southbayjay/awesome-windsurf/README.md

 **This is not an official Codeium or Windsurf resource, but rather a community-driven endeavor**

+> Our goal is to complement, not duplicate, the official documentation.
+We focus on community-contributed resources, tips, and solutions that enhance the Windsurf experience.
+For official features and usage documentation, please refer to the [Codeium Documentation](https://docs.codeium.com/getstarted/overview).

 ## Contents
 - [Official Resources](#official-resources)
 - [Getting Started](#getting-started)